Teachers around Australia have reported higher levels of distress and concern in response to the significant changes brought about by COVID-19.

 - Regular chats with friends and family.
 Consider using Zoom, Skype, FaceTime or WhatsApp to increase feelings of connection.

 It’s normal for people to experience a variety of emotions in response to a crisis like COVID-19.
 Some of the emotions experienced may include grief, anxiety, fear and stress.
-Many of us will feel grief for the way our lives used to be, or anxiety linked to family, health or financial worries.

 Taking the time to notice, name and accept all our emotions is important.
 Mindfulness is a helpful approach to use, as it allows us to be aware of our thoughts, emotions and sensations without being resistant to them.